anttihil/algo/leetcode.md

 The problem with this approach is the time is O(2\*\*n).
 (Binary tree)

-We can alleviate this by memoaizing the results.
+We can alleviate this by memoizing the results.

 Create a Map to hold the memo items.
 **Note:** You must initialize the map with base cases.
 Otherwise, the recursive calls return undefined.